bjodom/idc/Readme.md

 We really hope you will contact us with feedback and requests by clicking ["Submit Service Request"](https://www.intel.com/content/www/us/en/support/contact-intel.html#support-intel-products_67709:59441:231482) (goes to a small team) at [intel.com/content/www/us/en/support/contact-intel.html#support-intel-products_67709:59441:231482](https://www.intel.com/content/www/us/en/support/contact-intel.html#support-intel-products_67709:59441:231482).

-You may ALSO send an email to [ReadmeIDC@intel.com](mailto:ReadmeIDC@intel.com) until July 27 for anything.
-WARNING: James and Ben may be much slower to respond than the ticket system, but we may be able to help with tough questions quicker.
-Feel free to send it both ways until July 27.
-After July 27, please escalate to [ReadmeIDC@intel.com](mailto:ReadmeIDC@intel.com) if you do not get a response to your ticket within a day, or a plan for resolution within 3 days.
+You may ALSO send an email to [ReadmeIDC@intel.com](mailto:ReadmeIDC@intel.com) WARNING: James and Ben may be much slower to respond than the ticket system, but we may be able to help with tough questions quicker.
+If you do not get a response to your ticket within a day, or a plan for resolution within 3 days.
 Please reference your ticket numbers.

 ---
 ## Revisit This Page for Tips<div id='revisit-often'/>